Skip to main content

 • Removing large objects including items that should never have been put down the drain in the first place, such as wet wipes, nappies, sanitary items and cotton buds.

-• To separate human waste from the water it's put into large settlement tanks, which causes the solids to sink to the bottom of the tank.
+• Wastewater is put into large settlement tanks to separate human waste from the water.
+The human waste sinks to the bottom of the tank.
 This is called settled solids or sludge.
 In a circular tank, large arms or scrapers slowly move around the tank and push the sludge towards the centre where it is then pumped away for further treatment.

 • Most of the sludge is recycled as fertiliser on farms, but it can also be heated to produce energy.